Maestro-111/search-engine/README.md

 1) how to rank elastic response
     1) first elastic ranks by additional fields
     2) then, use learn-to rank (collect user metadata like clicks) and train on top of that
-2) Continue adjusting webserver to include bbc
+2) unit testing for django (webserver)
-   1. source_bbc app
+3) CI/CD
-   2. indexer container has to be flexible towards the inputs from different apps
+4) Improve indexer API (from dict to Redis, add healthcheck job)
-3) unit testing for django (webserver)
+5) Custom source for indexing